On elliptic problems with mixed operators and Dirichlet-Neumann boundary conditions: Proof of main results

-We know that $c\geq 0$ and since $p< 2^*-1$, then the functional $J^*_{\lambda}$ satisfies the $PS_c$ conditions (Palais- Smale conditions) and using the Ambrosetti-Rabinowitz theorem, we find a nontrivial critical point if $c > 0$.
+It is well known that $c>0$ and since $p< 2^*-1$, then the functional $J^*_{\lambda}$ satisfies the $PS_c$ conditions (Palais- Smale conditions) and using the Ambrosetti-Rabinowitz {T}heorem, we find a nontrivial critical point, if $c > 0$.
 The Ghoussoub-Preiss Theorem is used if $c = 0$, as shown in \cite{MR1030853}.
 As a result, if we start with a local minimum of the functional $J^*_{\lambda}$, we find a second critical point of the functional $J^*_{\lambda}$ and consequently, a second solution to problem \eqref{1}.
 In order to demonstrate that problem \eqref{1} possesses a second solution for all $\lambda\in (0,\Lambda)$, we employ arguments similar to those presented by Alama in \cite{MR1729392}, taking into account the mixed local and nonlocal characteristics of the operator.
-By utilizing a variational formulation of Perron's method, we establish the presence of a restricted minimum for the functional, followed by demonstrating that this minimum constitutes a local minimum across the entire $\mathcal{X}^s(D)$ space.
-In order to achieve this, we use a truncation approach, accompanied by energy estimates. \\ We fix $\lambda'\in (0,\Lambda)$ and $\bar{\lambda}\in(0,\Lambda)$ and let $\lambda' < \bar{\lambda} < \Lambda$.
-Define $u_0, \bar{u}$ to be the minimal solutions to problem \eqref{1} with $\lambda = \lambda'$ and $\lambda = \bar{\lambda} $ respectively.
-From lemma \ref{ll3.2}, we have $u_0 < \bar{u}$.\\ Let us define
+By utilizing a variational formulation of Perron's method, we establish the presence of a restricted minimum for the functional, followed by demonstrating that this minimum constitutes a local minimum across the entire ${\mathcal{X}^{1,2}(D)}$ space.
+In order to achieve this, we use a truncation approach, accompanied by energy estimates.